FormingWorlds/i2elvis_planet/README.md

 ## Software requirements

-- Intel compilers
-- Intel MKL library
+- Intel compilers & MKL library (see below for installation instructions)
 - Python 3.x

-The code is tested on UNIX systems, such as Linux or mac OS.
+The code is tested on UNIX systems, such as macOS or Linux distributions.

 ## Minimum working example